MBA & Graduate Courses

 MBA Course Registration Fees and Tuition

-You may register now on our homepage for any open-enrollment MBA programs or open-enrollment Health Care Policy MBA program.
+You may register now on our homepage for our MBA programs and Health Care Policy MBA program.

 Our current in-person MBA course tuition is $2250 for participants from consortium member schools, and $2350 for participants from non-consortium schools.
 This includes a $150 non-refundable application fee and deposit.
 Payment is due upon registration in order to have a space reserved.
 During the online registration process, students will be prompted to select from a list of consortium member schools and programs (full-time, part-time, etc.) or a non-consortium school (listed as “Other”).